Brisbane Business Events team partners with Business Events Sunshine Coast

 Brisbane's Green Cabs took famil guests from South Bank to the emerging Howard Smith Wharves precinct.

-Brisbane Convention Bureau Acting General Manager Juliet Alabaster said partnering with BESC on joint itineraries would ensure business and incentive organisers could easily create the ultimate experience across both regions.
+Brisbane Business Events team's Acting General Manager Juliet Alabaster said partnering with BESC on joint itineraries would ensure business and incentive organisers could easily create the ultimate experience across both regions.